Krutsch/hydro-js-integrations/README.md

 ...
 ```

+## Astro
+TBD

 ## Server (Deno + Hono example)
 - In general is being done via happy-dom preferably or jsdom alternately.
-The Renderer expects a index.html file in the project folder, but the path can be changed when calling the setDOMRenderer.
+Have a look at the src/server.ts file.

 ### Example
 > Server file